 The meeting will likely move far more efficiently if the school team knows in advance what changes you would like to make to the IEP.
 It is not always possible to get your revisions to the team in advance.
 It is a lot of work to do with limited time in which to do it.
 If you can not get your revisions to the school in advance, try to give them advance notice that you have concerns about their draft IEP and will bring suggested revisions with you.

-Step 7: the IEP meeting
+The IEP meeting

 Prior to the start of the IEP meeting, you should determine who among your team will be the primary spokesperson.
 That does not mean that no one else can speak but having a designated person to convey your team’s position helps with efficiency and avoids confusion.
 Whether you are allowed to audio record the IEP meeting is controlled by state law.
 If your state allows recording, I highly recommend recording using a digital recorder.
 It is very difficult to take complete notes and participate in the team discussion at the same time.
 It is not unusual for memories to differ on what was said and even decided.